-Before the credit crunch it was relatively easy for self employed people to get a mortgage.
-Today it’s a very different picture, but it’s not impossible to get a loan.
-So how long do you have to have been trading for and what can you do if you’re relatively new to business?
+Before the credit crunch it was relatively easy for self-employed people to get a mortgage.
+Today it’s a very different picture.
+But it’s not impossible to get a loan.
+So how long do you have to trade for and what can you do if you’re relatively new to business?
+Find out how to get a mortgage if you’re self-employed or have a limited company.

 What mortgage lenders look for